Physical Layout & I/O

 Push buttons

-Two user-configurable hardware buttons.
+Two user-programmable buttons: PB1 on the front face and PB2 on the rear.
 Both lines are pulled HIGH by default and read LOW while pressed.
 Both can be assigned to different functions in software.

 ALPON X4 user push buttons PB1 on front and PB2 on rear close-up